 —J.R.R.
 Tolkien, The Return of the King

-Samhain or Mid-Fall, is the last of the three harvests in the Northern Hemisphere and the advent of Spring in the Southern hemisphere.
-It is a time that we know as being a thinning of the veil…a time for the honouring of those who have crossed over before us, and it is traditional at this time of year to commemorate, commune and to communicate with them.
+Samhain, or Mid-Fall, is the last of the three harvests in the Northern Hemisphere, and the advent of Spring in the Southern Hemisphere.
+It is a time we know as a thinning of the veil — a time for honouring those who have crossed over before us, and it is traditional at this time of year to commemorate, commune, and communicate with them.

-In the Thoth deck, Samhain, falling in the first decan of Scorpio, presents a powerful trio of images, and here we are faced with images of death, putrefaction and an insatiable hunger for life.
+In the Thoth deck, Samhain falls in the first decan of Scorpio, presenting a powerful trio of images — and here we are faced with death, putrefaction, and an insatiable hunger for life.

-It can seem almost cruel, in the darkening of the year that comes now, that we are awakened into such deep passions.
-The heady and lustful days of spring seem almost childlike in comparison to the voracious need of Scorpio’s intensity, the devouring darkness that asks for the ultimate and total surrender, to give your all, or to die in the attempt.
-The darkly intense and secret needs of this much maligned and often misunderstood sign, erupt into our lives in many ways, ways over which we usually have little control, and in forms that can bring us to our knees, laying waste our reason and our sensibilities, tormenting us and shattering our lives, for the purposes of being re-born, stronger, wiser and more whole.
+It can seem almost cruel that, in the darkening of the year, we are awakened into such deep passions.
+The heady, lustful days of spring seem almost childlike by comparison to the voracious need of Scorpio’s intensity, a devouring darkness that demands total surrender: give your all, or die in the attempt.
+The darkly intense, secret needs of this much maligned and often misunderstood sign erupt into our lives in ways over which we usually have little control, in forms that can bring us to our knees, laying waste to our reason and our sensibilities, tormenting us, shattering our lives, so that we might be reborn stronger, wiser, and more whole.

 The Doorway Spread